Freight FAQs

 Do I need a liftgate?

-If your location does not have a loading dock, a liftgate will be required.
+If your location does not have a loading dock or forklift, a liftgate service will typically be required.

 Can you deliver to residential addresses?